Rian1010/Milestone4/README.md

 ## Features
 ### Existing Features
-- Users can login, registrate and reset their passwords
+- Users can login and registrate
 - Users can select how many products they want in a shopping-cart and buy them by checking out
 - Users can view their own order histories on the profile page
 - Stripe API was added for payment functionalities to work